-Cyber-Security Adviser, Rudy Giuliani’s Website, Outdated And Riddled With Vulnerabilities, Experts Reveal
+Cyber-Security Adviser Rudy Giuliani’s Website Outdated And Riddled With Vulnerabilities, Experts Reveal

-Trump’s cyber-security adviser, Rudy Giuliani’s security solutions company website is riddled with vulnerabilities, tech experts have revealed.
+Trump’s cyber-security adviser Rudy Giuliani’s security solutions company website is riddled with vulnerabilities, tech experts have revealed.

 An announcement was made Thursday that the former New York City mayor would be advising the 45th president of the United States on cyber threats on American soil, according to the New York Post.
 The Trump administration in a statement had revealed that they were pleased to be gleaning from Giuliani’s 16 years of providing security resolutions in the private sector.